Criteria for entropic curvature on graph spaces: Applications

-where $\beta>0$ represents an inverse temperature parameter, and the $T_i$'s and $W_{ij}$'s are real interaction parameters with $W_{ij}=W_{ji}$.
-Since $z_i\in \{-1,1\} $ if and only if $\frac{z_i+1}2\in\{0,1\}$, by a simple change of variable, the results of Proposition \ref{prophypercube} for the measure $m_v$ transpose to the measure $m_w$ by replacing the quantity $\rho(v)$ with the quantity
+Since $z_i\in \{-1,1\} $ if and only if $\frac{z_i+1}2\in\{0,1\}$, by a simple change of variable, the results of Proposition \ref{prophypercube} for the measure $m_v$ transpose to the measure $m_w$ by replacing the quantity $\rho(v)$ with the quantity $\rho_\beta(W)$, defined by \eqref{defrhoising}, where $W$ is the $n$ by $n$ symmetric matrix of interaction coefficients with off diagonal.